mattdistefano/scss-training/readme.md

 ### Variables

 Variables are one of the easiest and most useful SCSS language features.
-Variables enable a DRY approach makes for code that is less error-prone and easier to maintain.
+Variables enable a DRY approach that makes code less error-prone and easier to maintain.
 Common uses for variables include colors, sizes, and font stacks.

 #### Declaration and use